-- Develop a foundational understanding of what career advising is and its application across Ohio's K- 12 landscape through the Career Connections Framework. - Identify and understand the requirements of career advising found in the Ohio Revised Code. - Recognize the significance of educational parity and utilize the outcomes of the Career Advising Gap Analysis Tool. - Acquire an understanding of career awareness, exploration, and planning within career advising through the career connections framework. - Develop an understanding of the 8 factors of career advising across the core Career Connections Framework. - Design intentional strategies for the implementation of policies and practices that reflect the needs of all students served. - Develop a career advising plan using the Career Advising Plan Template. - Identify resources and strategies for student success and graduation plans. - Design strategies for sustainability and monitoring of practices established within career advising plans.

-• Utilize strategies and tools outlined in the toolkit to inform district career advising policies.
+- Develop a foundational understanding of what career advising is and its application across Ohio's K-12 landscape through the Career Connections Framework. - Identify and understand the requirements of career advising found in the Ohio Revised Code. - Recognize the significance of educational equity and utilize the outcomes of the Advancing Academic Excellence for All: Equity Gap Analysis Tool. - Acquire an understanding of career awareness, exploration, and planning within career advising through the career connections framework. - Develop an understanding of the 8 factors of career advising across the core Career Connections Framework. - Design intentional strategies of implementation of policies and practices that are inclusive of and reflect the needs of all students served. - Develop a career advising plan using the Career Advising Plan Template. - Identify resources and strategies for student success and graduation plans. - Design strategies for sustainability and monitoring of practices established within career advising plans. - Utilize strategies and tools outlined in the toolkit to inform district career advising policies.

-Intended audience:

-The Career Advising Toolkit is designed for multiple audiences, including district-level staff and board members (administrators, career readiness leaders, business advisory council members), school-level leaders and staff (superintendents, principals, career and community resource coordinators, counselors, career readiness educators, and individual teachers).
+Intended audience: The career advising toolkit is designed for multiple audiences, including district-level staff and board members (administrators, career readiness leaders, business advisory members), school-level leaders and staff (superintendents, principals, career and community resource coordinators, counselors, career readiness educators, and individual teachers).